Ella, Sri Lanka Travel Guide

 You’ll see travelers lining up for photos.
 Trains pass several times a day.
 Ask locals for the schedule or check at your guesthouse.

-If you want fewer people in your shot, go early morning around 6:30 am.
+If you want fewer people in your shot, go early in the morning around 6:30 am.

 Climb Ella Rock